krishanthisera/CKS-Challenges/challenge-04.md

 ### Installation

-Following installation steps are directly copied from the official falco documentation, it is recommended to refer to the documentation, if you wish to install Falco in your system.
+Following installation steps are directly copied from the official Falco documentation, it is recommended to refer to the documentation, if you wish to install Falco in your system.

 ```shell
 # Trust the falcosecurity GPG key